 Here's what Palm's brakes looked like when done:

-All of the upgrades described above actually use the original calipers; to make room for the wider vented rotors, the calipers are separated and reassembled with spacers between the halves.
+The upgrade described herein reuses the original calipers.
 This works fine -- but most people don't even get involved in their rear brakes until there is a problem, and that problem as often as not is that the calipers need rebuilding or replacement.
-Hence, you might consider installing an all-new high-performance brake system such as those made by AP and others rather than simply upgrading the existing brakes to vented rotors.
-The cost of renovating the original calipers plus the parts needed to widen them would go a long way toward paying for a really nice set of aftermarket high-performance calipers.
+Hence, you might consider installing an all-new high-performance brake system such as those made by AP or Wilwood rather than simply upgrading the existing brakes to vented rotors.
+The cost of renovating the original calipers plus the parts needed to widen them would go a ways toward paying for a really nice set of aftermarket high-performance brakes.

-Gran Turismo Jaguar is now history, which is probably fortunate -- reports were that many of their other products were little better than their vented brake kit.
+Gran Turismo Jaguar is now history, which is just as well -- many of their other products were no better than their vented brake kit.
 But the stories about problems with brake upgrade kits remain as their legacy.
 Please don't take any heed; a properly-designed kit from one of the suppliers listed above or a set of parts fabricated according to the instructions provided will bolt right in and work splendidly.
 It's really an easy, no-hassle upgrade.

 Improve your Jag-lovers experience with the Mozilla FireFox Browser!

 View the latest posts from our Forums via an RSS Feed!

 All rights reserved.
 Jag-lovers is supported by JagWEBTM